phasi/drouter/README.md

 Create HAProxy configurations automatically based on the current status of your Docker Swarm.

-DRouter will check your service labels and configure HAProxy according to them.
+DRouter will check your services' labels and configure HAProxy according to them.
+If you have new service DRouter makes HAProxy automatically join to its network.

+## DRouter example photo

+![DRouter picture](drouter.png)

 ## Prerequisites

 - Docker Swarm configured

-## DRouter example photo

-![DRouter picture](drouter.png)

 ## Dependencies